On the representation of stack operators by mathematical morphology: Stack operators

 An important class of stack operators is that of the stack W-operators, denoted by $\Sm^{W} = \Pm^{W} \cap \Sm$.
-The isomorphism $\mcF$ preserves the W-operator properties, hence maps set W-operators to stack W-operators.
+The isomorphism $\mcF$ preserves the W-operator properties, and hence maps set W-operators to stack W-operators.
 We state without proof this result that is a direct consequence of the definitions of $\mcF$ and $\mcF^{-1}$.
+Clearly, the example operators $\psi_{1}$ and $\psi_{2}$ inherit the W-operator properties of their characteristic set operators.

 \begin{proposition} An operator $\psi \in \Sm$ is a W-operator if, and only if, $\mcF^{-1}(\psi)$ is a W-operator. \end{proposition}